Flamebullet/bottercype/README.md

 ## submsg

-> !IMPORTANT!
-Bot requires mod permission to perform this action

 Setup a subscription message that triggers when a user subscribes, resubscribes or gift subscriptions to your channel.

 #### To add a standard sub message(Does not include resub/gifted subs)